-Prerequisite: 1.0 unit of 2000 level history or permission of the instructor
+Prerequisite: 1.0 unit of history at any level or permission of the instructor

 A combined lecture-seminar course on a selected topic in European history.
 Course content will vary from year to year, depending on the faculty member who is teaching the course.